Wamitinewton/must_innovators/README.md

 - Meru University Science Innovators club for their support
 - All contributors who have helped shape this project
 - Open source libraries that made this project possible

+## Contributors ✨
+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+Contributions of any kind welcome!